 Not having any knowledge of chemistry, my big question is…

-I Don’t Want To Smell Like an Old Lady.
+I Don’t Want To Smell.
 How Can I Fix It?

 It is possible to somewhat decrease the amount of nonenal our body produces by trying to live a healthy lifestyle.
 You know, the norm…